webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Advice-from-a-Friend.md

 ---
 aliases:
 - Advice From a Friend
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Compendium/CSRD/en/Rules/Abilities/Action
+- Ability/Categories/Support
-type: Action
-points: 1 Intellect
 ---

-# Advice From a Friend
+## Advice From a Friend

-**Points**: 1 Intellect point
+>1  Intellect
-**Type**: Action

-You know your friend’s strengths and weaknesses, and how to motivate them to succeed.
+You know your friend's strengths and weaknesses, and how to motivate them to succeed.
 When you give an ally a suggestion involving their next action, the character is trained in that action for one round.
+Action.